pktmasseta/pktmasseta.github.io/_brothers/eighteens.md

     blurb: Born in the frigid tundra of the Republic of Texas, Siddharth Seethepalli was destined for a life of greatness.
 As he emerged from the womb his parents were surprised to find him curling dumbbells in both hands.
 From an early age, Siddharth displayed a great aptitude for both learning and lifting: as he grew to manhood Siddharth mastered the sciences, developed a Bieber haircut, and perfected his bench press.
 However, Siddharth wanted more from life - he was tired of hunting seals and polar bears every weekend and felt confined in his cramped igloo.
 He set his eyes towards the state of Massachusetts: a promised land where the sun shone bright year long and the harvest was always bountiful.
 He arrived in and immediately got to work.
 For 7 days and 7 nights he lifted.
 Days one through six were upper body, and the final day was legs.
 Just kidding.
 Day seven was upper body.
 Every day Siddharth worked through the pain, crying tears of whey as he sang his praises to Brodin, His Swoliness.
 Siddharth’s life took a turn for the better when he used his formidable training to save President Rafael Reif from a feral Indian penguin.
 Siddharth was promptly enrolled at the Massachusetts Institute of Technology.
 Motivated to eventually stop the Global Cooling of the Southern United States, Siddharth took the most rigorous classes available to him, and continued to trod the Path of the Iron whilst avoiding dangerous tasks such as Cardio.
 After overcoming the challenges set by Brophet Zyzz and memorizing The Old Chestament, Siddharth was baptized in a pool of whey, creatine, and pre-workout.
 He arose a new man - the liquid gains dripped off his formidable chest and past his kinda meh legs.
 As a newly made disciple of Brodin he took on an entirely different name: Sidd.
   - initials: BTC
     name: Tony Cao
-    activities: Dancing, East Campus Shenanigans, Philosophizing, TinaTime, UROP
+    activities: Dancing, East Campus Shenanigans, Philosophizing, UROP
     major: Course 6 - Electrical Engineering and Computer Science
     hometown: San Diego, CA
-    quote: Don't tell Tina.
+    quote: MOOOOOO.
     nickname: tonebone
-    blurb: >
-      Intelligent, nihilistic, and with a wicked sense of humor.
+    blurb: Intelligent, nihilistic, and with a wicked sense of humor.
 No words could better describe Tony, PKT's poster child from San Diego.
-When he isn't chilling with Tina... oh wait, that never happens.
-They're basically conjoined twins. ¯\\_(ツ)_/\\_(ツ)_/¯
-      Well, when his better half decides to let him express himself, you'll find Tony is soft-spoken, but insightful.
+You'll find Tony is soft-spoken, but insightful.
 Ambitious, yet modest.
 He's sincere and serious at times, but still knows how to relax and let loose.
 He's a true Renaissance man of the arts and sciences.
 Tony doesn't care what people think about him, but he cares about people.
 He epitomizes our motto, "Give, Expecting Nothing Thereof."
 Tony is basically the Ubermensch.
-Too bad he's already taken.
+He's available, ladies ;)
 ---
-This is poop